tulya-system/tulya-core/README.md

 #### Protocol

+The protocol defines messages corresponding responses type.
+In this example, the actor supports only one kind of
-The protocol defines the message format and the response type.
+message: `Fibonacci`.
+The message contains the value to compute and a `Solvable` response carrier.

 ```Java
 record Fibonacci(int value, Solvable<Integer> response) {